Quantum encoder for fixed Hamming-weight subspaces: Hamming-weight- encoders

-The resulting quantum circuit for $k=2$ for $n=6$ qubits is illustrated in Fig. \ref{fig:hwk2circuitexamples}.
-An explicit step-by-step execution of Alg. \ref{alg:hw-enc} for this example is presented in Tab. \ref{tab:example6choose2} in App. \ref{app:tables}.
-The following Lemma provides the total CNOT count to implement $\LOAD_{B_k}(\vec{x})$ using Alg. \ref{alg:hw-enc}.
+In Fig. \ref{fig:hwk2circuitexamples}, we illustrate an example of the resulting quantum circuit for $k=2$ and $n=6$ qubits (hence $d=15$).
+An explicit step-by-step sketch of the execution of Alg. \ref{alg:hw-enc} for the same example is presented in Tab. \ref{tab:example6choose2} in App. \ref{app:tables}.
+The following lemma provides the total $\CNOT$-gate count to implement $\LOAD_{B_{k}}(\vecx)$ using Alg. \ref{alg:hw-enc}.